-Among the questions we are asked most frequently at Renaissance Recovery are “how does addiction start?” and “how does alcohol addiction start?”
+Among the questions we are asked most frequently at Renaissance Recovery are “how does addiction start?”, or “how does drug addiction start?“

 Well, every person is different, and every addiction starts differently.
 Everyone will experience an individual journey into addiction just like they go through a personal recovery journey.

 If you want to start your personal recovery journey today, contact our California rehab now.

 Before we shine a light on how addiction begins, it’s vital to understand that addiction might be a chronic and relapsing condition, but it is treatable.
 Anyone suffering from substance use disorder or alcohol use disorder – the formal descriptors for drug addiction and alcoholism – has various treatment options and sober living homes when they are ready to commit to sustained sobriety.

 It is part of human nature to pursue things that make us feel good, from great food and drink to comfy environments and pleasurable activities.

 When you feel good, the brain releases dopamine.
 Dopamine is a neurotransmitter – a chemical messenger relaying information between neurons in the brain.

 As you develop from an infant into an adult, your brain stores the memory of good feelings, as well as the source of those feelings.
 In a healthy brain, memory is stored and associated with feeling good in the future.